dilanmorar/python_ami/README.md

 TODO: Enter the cookbook description here.

-This cookbook was created in the aim to have all the dependencies required to run the python app.
+This cookbook was created in the aim to have all the dependencies required to run the python app (https://github.com/dilanmorar/IT_Jobs_Watch_Data).
 It also has jenkins configured.

 ## Chef
 Chef was used to create a cookbook using `chef generate cookbook python_ami` and it contains the dependencies in the recipe needed to run the IT_Jobs_Watch_Data.
 It also contains a Berksfile which has the chef supermarket and the metadata and is used to manage the dependencies of the cookbook and a berks-cookbooks `berks vendor`.